Automattic/newspack-custom-content-migrator/README.md

 Migrators are classes which perform content migration and data reformatting functionality.
 They are organized like this:

-- located in [`src/Migrator`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator) are WP CLI Command classes
+- located in [`src/Command`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Command) are WP CLI Command classes
-- located in [`src/MigrationLogic`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/MigrationLogic) are business logic classes
+- located in [`src/Logic`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Logic) are business logic classes

-There are two kinds of `Migrators`:
+There are two kinds of `Commands`:

-- **General purpose** -- located in [`src/Migrator/General`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/General), these contain the reusable WP data migration logic, used by multiple Live Launches;
+- **General purpose** -- located in [`src/Command/General`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Command/General), these contain the reusable WP data migration logic, used by multiple Live Launches;
-- **Publisher-specific** -- located in [`src/Migrator/PublisherSpecific`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Migrator/PublisherSpecific), these are custom functionalities used one-time only for individual Publisher's specific needs.
+- **Publisher-specific** -- located in [`src/Command/PublisherSpecific`](https://github.com/Automattic/newspack-custom-content-migrator/tree/master/src/Command/PublisherSpecific), these are custom functionalities used one-time only for individual Publisher's specific needs.

 ## Content Diff